Asteski/windhawk-mods/README.md

 Future plans:

 - macOS-like window switcher
-- remove space between flyouts and taskbar
+- toggle hidden files in explorer and desktop with keyboard shortcut